 Battery-powered, and over 16,000 near-perfect reviews, plus it’s an Amazon’s Choice product.

 STOLEN from ASOL Building Sunday night KCPD did NOTHING DuroStar 4400 Watt Quiet Portable Electric Start RV Gas Power Generator DS4400E pic.twitter.com/yrD5H9051j

 How long can you run a generator in an RV?

 A built-in generator in a motorhome can operate as long as there is gas in the tank, using approximately 1 gallon of gas every 3 hours.
 With gas tanks averaging 60-100 gallons, that has a run time of 7.5 days to 12.5 days.
 In a trailer or 5th wheel using a portable generator, the typical run time is up to 6 hours.

 So since motorhome generator usage is pretty much a non-issue, I’ll focus on generators that are not built-in.

 A WEN 2,000-watt gas-powered inverter generator can run for 6 hours at half load.
 That doesn’t sound like much, but it only holds a gallon of gas.
 Inverter generators are great for sensitive electronics like laptops and other small electronic devices.

 The larger 3,300-watt DuroStar gas generator holds 4 gallons of gas and runs for more than 8 hours.
 The heftier 5,000-watt Generac is a diesel-powered generator.
 It holds 12 gallons of fuel and runs for 32.4 hours!

 You can even get a dual fuel generator.
 Dual fuel generators run on a combination of fuels.
-This one runs on either propane or gas.
+This one from Amazon runs on either propane or gas.
 It can run for 14 hours on 5 gallons of fuel.

 Encountering electrical issues while you’re camping can be frustrating.